 Stir-in hotdog and cook for a minute.

 Add tomato sauce, water or chicken broth, bay leaves and ground black pepper.
 Simmer until chicken is cooked on medium to low heat.

 Toss-in potato and carrot.
 Blend well and cook for about 2 minutes.

 Stir-in green peas, red and green bell pepper.
 Simmer for a minute.

 Serve with fish sauce, if desired.
 Enjoy!

-To skip frying some ingredients and do the easier way of cooking chicken afritada, read the post.
+The easier way to cook chicken afritada is to skip frying some of the ingredients.
 I still recommend that you fry the potato, carrot, green and red bell pepper so it doesn’t get soggy.